syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Editing for switch column

 To edit the switch column, set the [AllowEditing](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowEditingProperty.html) property to `true`.
 By default, `AllowEditing` is `true`.
-If you set `AllowEditing` as `false` you cannot check or uncheck the Switch column.
+If `AllowEditing` is set to `false`, you cannot check or uncheck the Switch column.

 To set the `AllowEditing` property, follow the code example: